“Badges? We don’t need no stinking badges!”

 How / When do we get paid?

 You are paid as a subcontractor “1099”.
 After the gig you will fill out an on-line time sheet.
 Once the times are confirmed by the production company and we have received all your documentation, any equipment on loan, etc. in good order, we issue the payment.
-We pay on-line via Zelle.
+We send payment on the pay date.
+We pay via check or on-line through Zelle.
 We can pay via PayPal but you would be responsible for any transfer fees.
-We can also send you a check if you prefer the old fashion way; you will be given the option.

 |March 25 to April 8||April 15|